 Ammo Regeneration: +5.0% of magazine/sec.

 All the great synergy of Redistribution without the conditional need for critical hits.
 Combining the 2 skills for 10% ammo regen and you get crazy deep magazines.
-Probably Moze’s best capstone.
+The issue however is that not many set ups need the extra regeneration.

 Fire in the Skag Den